women in Nepal do not always get the care they need during childbirth

 - that women’s lives are being transformed

-- that the construction of the new Fistula Centre is underway
+- that the construction of the new Fistula Centre has been completed

 - that the women who need help are found and encouraged to ask for help